floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

   phase (of course it's also possible to move this step into the render phase)

 In the render-phase:
-- memcpy the concrete descriptor set blobs we stored upfront into the descriptor buffer, using the offsets we also stored upfront
+- memcpy the concrete descriptor blobs we stored upfront into the descriptor buffer to build an adhoc descriptor set, using the offsets we also stored upfront
 - finally record the start offset in the descriptor buffer into a Vulkan command buffer via a Vulkan API call, and that's it!